hoverbeard/mlops2/README.md

 ## Usage and Arguments

-The `main.py` script accepts several arguments to customize the training configuration, including hyperparameters.
+The `main.py` training script accepts several arguments to customize the training configuration, including hyperparameters.
 Note that the hyperparameter values default to the best configuration recorded in Project 1 and require around 10-15 GB of virtual memory with `batch_size 256`.

 Here is a list of all the available arguments:

 | Argument               | Type   | Default                     | Description                                    |
 |------------------------|--------|-----------------------------|------------------------------------------------|